Some of my scholarship can be “followed” on Google Scholar and Academia.edu as well

 BOOK CHAPTERS

-(forthcoming 2023) “Planning Mitigation and Adaptation of Cultural Heritage: The State of the Field,” Handbook on Cultural Heritage & Disaster Risk Management (Routledge), eds.
-Rohit Jigyasu & Ksenia Chmutina
+(2023) “Planning for Disasters facing Heritage at Risk: Ethics & Epistemes,” Handbook on Cultural Heritage & Disaster Risk Management (Routledge), eds.
+Rohit Jigyasu & Ksenia Chmutina:

 (2015) “Rights-of-Way: The Right to Work on Critical Infrastructure of Postwar Philadelphia,” Spatializing Politics: Essays on Power and Place (Harvard University Press / Harvard Graduate School of Design, 2015).
 [BOOK INFO & ORDERS]